gs1au/fluent_command_builder/README.md

 ### Execution

-Fluent Command Builder offers two main usage scenarions for executing commands.
+Fluent Command Builder offers two main usage scenarios for executing commands.

 The first scenario involves calling the __execute__ method at the end of any command: